CamdenClark/anchor-book/simple-counter/3-increment.md

 We don't need to do any account initialization, rent paying, or space allocation, but we do need to get a mutable reference to the `counter` data.
-Tagging the account with `#[account(mut)]` will make sure that Anchor saves our changes after we mutate the data inside the counter.
+Tagging the account with `#[account(mut)]` will make sure that Anchor saves our changes after we mutate the data inside the counter. **If you don't have that tag, the data won't save after being mutated in the instruction handler!**

 ## Instruction handler